Creamy low carb cauliflower mushroom risotto

 - Add the fried mushrooms to the risotto and stir to combine.
 You can also add the mushrooms on top.

 - Serve the risotto with freshly chopped herbs and some extra parmesan.
 Top with toasted pine nuts and sprinkle with olive oil.

 Just like with rice, some prefer a softer texture, and some like it al dente.
 Be sure to test the cauliflower mixture frequently and get it off the heat before it becomes too mushy.

-Yes, for a vibrantly green dish, try broccoli instead of cauliflower.
+For a vibrantly green dish, try broccoli instead of cauliflower.
 Pay extra attention to taking it off the heat before it turns into a mash.
-You can use any kind of mushroom you like or substitute it for seafood or other sauces of protein.
+You can use any kind of mushroom you like or substitute it for seafood.

 Storing the dish

-This dish keeps for 2-3 days in the refrigerator and reheats great in the microwave.
+This dish keeps for 2-3 days in the refrigerator and reheats well in the microwave.
 Perfect for a lunchbox.